 Even if it’s been decades since you last logged a kilometre, it's never too late to start running again.
 Here’s how.

 Most feet have the tendency to roll inward slightly through each step, an action known as pronation.
 But some feet overpronate, which means they roll in far enough to push off with the big toe, while others underpronate, rolling out to push off with the pinky toe.
-Matthew Normington, Running Room’s director of purchasing and logistics, has a DIY make-do: “Put one foot into a basin of water, step on a piece of paper, and trace the outline of that foot,” he says.
+Matthew Normington, Running Room’s director of purchasing and logistics, suggests this DIY: “Put one foot into a basin of water, step on a piece of paper and trace the outline of that foot,” he says.
 “Then repeat with the other.”

 Running is not just a sped-up version of walking, where your feet swing like a pendulum, landing in front of you with a straight leg.
 Instead, you want your foot directly underneath your bent knee when it hits the ground, with your hips right on top.
 “There’s a reason why having a bent knee disqualifies you in competitive race-walking—it’s more efficient,” says Karin Femi Adande, a running coach in Vancouver.
 “Be a race-walk cheater!”